Skip to main content

 • Server-side code execution bugs.

-Note that the scope of the program is limited to technical vulnerabilities in DoiT-owned browser extensions, mobile, and web applications; please do not try to sneak into DoiT-owned real estate properties, attempt phishing attacks against our employees, and so on.
+Note that the program's scope is limited to technical vulnerabilities in DoiT-owned browser extensions, mobile and web applications; please do not try to sneak into DoiT-owned real estate properties, attempt phishing attacks against our employees, etc.

 Out of concern for the availability of our services to all users, please do not attempt to carry out DoS attacks, leverage black hat SEO techniques, spam people, or do other similarly questionable tactics.
 We also discourage the use of any vulnerability testing tools that automatically generate very significant volumes of traffic.